 That is because majority of individual investors stand to make losses in the securities exchange.
 The stock market is not a gold mine instead it is a roulette table where fortunes can change in minutes and seconds.
 Make sure you can survive even after losing the money.

 Next is setting up a trading account.
 That means looking for a stock brokering firm that will accept your capital.
 Some discount brokerages will accept as low as USD2500 for a margin account, while others will set the minimum higher.
-More importantly, you will want to be able to do trading online, so you can cut out the latency involved in calling up your broker for buying and selling.
-Market regulators are looking to increase the minimum though, so move quickly.
+More importantly, you will want to be able to do trading online, so you can cut out the latency involved in calling up your broker for buying and selling magnetic sweeper.
+Market regulators are looking for 4 hole kitchen faucet, so move quickly.

 As much as possible, conduct your online transactions from just one computer.
 Also, clear your browser’s temporary information cache after each use, or use private browsing sessions so you won’t forget.